NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: NR-SSOR right preconditioned RRGMRES and its application to singular systems and rectangular least squares problems

-We proposed using $C = I$ and $\{{\rm diag}(A^{\trans} A)\}^{-1}$ as the right preconditioner $B = CA^{\trans}$ in \cite{SH}.
+We proposed using $C = I$ and $\{{\rm diag}(A^{\rm T} A)\}^{-1}$ as the right preconditioner $B = CA^{\rm T}$ in \cite{SH}.
 In this section, we further propose using NR-SSOR inner iterations \cite{MH} as a more powerful right preconditioner and show that it can also be used for least squares problem (\ref{lstsq2}) with $A \in \rmn$.
-Then, we prove that for the NR-SSOR preconditioner $B = CA^{\trans}$, $C \in \rnn$ is symmetric positive definite.
+Then, we prove that for the NR-SSOR preconditioner $B = CA^{\rm T}$, $C \in \rnn$ is symmetric positive definite.
+Furthermore, we consider the case when $m = n$ or $m \neq n$ for $A \in \rmn$.